sncollie/sncollie.github.io/_posts/2014-10-16-Windows-users-unite.markdown

 There is one last teeny-tiny step you need to do.

-Add the following to your `dk.rb' file.  this file is located in the Ruby Development folder (where ever you chose to put it).
+Add the following to your `dk.rb' file.
+This file is located in the Ruby Development folder (where ever you chose to put it).
 Find the existing REG_KEYS entry and replace with this:

     REG_KEYS = [